tobi2106/YAJSG/AnkiSetup.md

 <details>
 <summary>Anki Add-ons</summary>

+#### Installing Add-ons

+Go to:
+- `Tools`
+- `Add-ons`
+- `Get Add-ons...`
+- Paste the number of the Add-on

+After installing the Add-ons, you need to restart Anki. <br>
+The same goes for changing settings for Add-ons. <br>
+You need to restart Anki for settings to take effect.

 #### Why do I need Add-ons?

 If you want to mine vocabularies, it takes a good amount of time to create a new card. <br>
 You would need to configure a note type for Anki, defining fields, and the font and back template, and the style for the note type. <br>
 After that, you can add cards to your deck, but you need to do this manually. <br>